-- Factors that impact award decisions: Estimated need as determined by FAST, our third-party financial needs assessment service.
-The total amount of available financial aid funds.
-The number of applicants applying for financial aid.
+- Factors that impact award decisions: Estimated need as determined by FAST (third-party financial needs assessment service), the total amount of available financial aid funds, and the number of applicants applying for financial aid.

 - Factors that DO NOT impact award decisions: Applicant profile (academic, extra-curricular, etc.)

 FPD uses a third party, Financial Aid for School Tuition (FAST), to review and evaluate the tuition assistance application.
 FAST provides a confidential review and advises the FPD Business Office on the amount of the award.

 The Business Office will discuss the award amount with the family.
 Families have 10 days to respond with an acceptance or an appeal of the amount.
 Please note that tuition assistance applications are not reviewed until the family has applied to FPD.